Kashubian Association: Minority status

 The association seeks consolidation of the Kashubian national movement and asserts that ethnic minority status is necessary to increase the protection and development of the Kashubian culture.
 The president of the Kashubian-Pomeranian Association, Łukasz Grzędzicki, disagrees that ethnic minority status is necessary or desirable.

+Members

+In 2021, the organization had about 150 members.
+Among them were Los Angeles County Assessor Jeff Prang, whose great-grandfathers immigrated from Kashubia and David Shulist, the head of the Wilno Heritage Society and the author of two Kashubian-English-Polish multilingual dictionaries.
+Shulist is also a city councilor and former mayor of Madawaska Valley, Canada and led the initiative to make Madawaska Valley and the Lipusz, a Kashubian village in Poland, sister cities.